-For Dr. Deering's study, participants will be asked to lie on their backs and perform a straight leg raise while measuring their MVC (Maximum Voluntary Contraction) of the hip-flexors/knee-extensors.
+Using this device, participants will be asked to lie on their backs and perform a straight leg raise while measuring their MVC.
 During this motion, the hip flexor, as well as the rectus femoris, sartorius, and tensor fasciae contribute to the motion of raising the leg.
 The knee extensor muscles (quadriceps and rectus femoris) contribute to stabilizing the leg [9].
 For a detailed description of the testing process, see the testing procedure portion of the appendix (Section V, E).